plenigo/plenigo.github.io/pages/custom_integration/app_management.md

 ## Query customer application IDs

-As a company or a third party, you can request the current applications that you have registered for a specific customer(As a third party, you must configure the application id in the plenigo manager to do this, for more information see the “Sample usage of customer application id for third parties” in this wiki).
+As a company or a third party, you can request the current applications that you have registered for a specific customer.
 ### Java

 For Java integration you can use the `com.plenigo.sdk.services.AppManagement#getCustomerApps` method in order to query customer application IDs.